The Clayer: Surfacing

 About the course:

 The Clayer, Part One: Surfacing, will be a place to learn how to create rich and dynamic surfaces on clay.
-The course will run for six weeks from September 23rd to October 21st, 2013.
-During the six weeks we will cover various surface applications on clay such as: mishima inlay, monoprinting on clay, carving and printing with your own block prints.
+The course will run for six weeks from July 14th to August 22th, 2014.
+During the six weeks we will cover various surface applications on clay, which will inclued: mishima inlay, monoprinting on clay, carving and printing with your own block prints and using those printing blocks to print on clay.
 We will explore using unusual objects as printing tools as well as learn how to use other clay drawing media.

 Throughout the course Diana will discuss image development as well as teach you how make templates from your own images and how to transfer those images to your clay surfaces.
 The setting will be a warm and safe, no pressure environment, where we share what we make and learn with other participants and positive feedback is encouraged.